 - Underwriting limits and risk appetite

 - Loss reserving leverage and risk appetite

 - Ceded reinsurance strategy and risk appetite

+- Operational controls and risk appetite

 - Regulatory reporting requirements

 The Risk Committee also works in tandem with the Finance Committee in monitoring the risks associated with the Group's investment correlations.
 In addition, the Risk Committee is responsible for monitoring the risk of Catastrophe Risk Correlation & Aggregation.